• Skip to primary navigation

 If you slice this cake and find a little chocolate covering the heart and ruining the perfect image you had in mind I have a great tip.
 Simply shave off a small piece of cake.
 A very thin layer right off of the side of that one you just cut is all you should need.

-How long is this cake good for?
+How long is rainbow heart cake good for?

 This cake lasts as long as a normal boxed cake mix should.
 About 3-5 days at room temperature before getting dry and sad.